ring-lang/ring/marketing/pwct/README.md

 ### Interactive Visualizations

-In the Goal Designer we can type some Ring code that create an object and a class.
+In the Goal Designer we can type Ring code directly and PWCT will do the visualization

+The next Ring code create an object and a class in one line.

 ![ft1](https://raw.githubusercontent.com/ring-lang/ring/master/marketing/pwct/images/ft1.png)

-We get the output in the steps tree
+We get the visual output in the Steps Tree

 ![ft2](https://raw.githubusercontent.com/ring-lang/ring/master/marketing/pwct/images/ft2.png)